Skitsouprenup/java-files-and-links-manager/README.md

 If you want to pack this project in .jar file, create build directory adjacent to 'classes' directory and open terminal/cmd in the 'classes' directory and enter this command:
 **jar cfe ../build/Fmanager.jar main.Fmanager main/\*.class gui/\*.class gui/events/\*.class gui/gui_related_events/\*.class gui/subpanels/\*.class gui/subpanels/filetree/\*.class gui/dialogs/\*.class gui/dialogs/subpanels/prefs_subpanel/\*.class fileoperations/\*.class fileoperations/approvedopfunctions/\*.class**

+### src Directory
+'src' directory contains images that this app uses.
+Include the directory in the 'classes' directory that you created earlier so that you won't have image-related errors when you start the app.
+To include the images in a jar file, just add the relative path of 'src' directory in your build command.

 After finishing this project, I realized that IDEs are precious tools :satisfied:

 ## SerialVersionUID and raw types warnings